 What happens if it rains?

 This is a “rain or shine” event.
-In case of severe weather we may have to cancel the event.

 How old must I be to participate?